AAFC-BICoE/android-real-ws/README.md

     }
 }
 ```
-Note above that payload.locations is the full URL to get the locations associated with a container.
+Note above that payload.locations is the full URI to get the locations associated with a container.
 It has the form: location/container/PRIMARY_KEY

-Using this URL http://localhost:8080/seqdb-ws/v1/location/container/1 should produce something like:
+Using this URI http://localhost:8080/seqdb-ws/v1/location/container/1 should produce something like:
 ```
 {